minprog/progik-old/30 Homework/30 Homework 3/30 The work.md

 You'll want to adapt the `sajak` example, but adding together strings, instead of numbers!

-Here are some examples of transcribe:
+Here are some examples of `transcribe`:

     >>> transcribe('ACGT TGCA')
     'UGCAACGU'